crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 ![fetch-data-for-analytics-purposes]({{ site.baseurl }}/assets/structured-logging-in-aspnet-core-using-serilog-and-seq/9-fetch-data-for-analytics-purposes.png)

 Based on the above data, it seems that developers should start looking into optimizing the `Events/ApplicationStarted/NotifyListeners`, `Events/ApplicationStarted` and `TodoItem/Delete` application flows.
 Since the first two of them happen when application starts, most likely deleting data should be optimized first!
-The bottom line is that structured logging help making business and technical decisions as long as the relevant data has been logged.
+The bottom line is that structured logging helps making business and technical decisions, as long as the relevant data has been properly logged.

 <h3 id="auditing-use-case">Auditing</h3>